vdevigere/Novi/README.md

   4. [Tables](#tables)
   5. [Activations (Implementation and Discovery)](#activations-implementation-and-discovery)

-novi is a simple yet powerful feature flag and multivariate testing platform built in Python. novi is "simple" because all of its core capabilities are built around 2 simple concepts.
+Novi is a simple yet powerful feature flag and multivariate testing platform built in Python.
+Novi is "simple" because all of its core capabilities are built around 2 simple concepts.
 Flags and Activations

 ## Concepts